-The curriculum spans a whole range of traditional subjects, including Latin and three foreign languages in Year 7.
-Our flexible ‘pathways’ curriculum enables us to personalise the students’ learning so they can be entered for some examinations early, but only if they are ready to do so.
+The curriculum spans a whole range of traditional subjects and our flexible ‘pathways’ curriculum enables us to personalise the students’ learning so they can be entered for some examinations early, but only if they are ready to do so.
 By the end of Year 11 our students will have taken between ten and thirteen GCSEs.
 The expectation is that they will achieve A* - C grades in every subject.
-There is the opportunity for some students to take AS levels in Year 11.

-Almost all of our students stay with us for two years in the Sixth Form to study AS and A2 level subjects.
+Almost all of our students stay with us for two years in the new UKAT Sixth Form to study A level subjects.
 Many students join us from other schools after GCSEs, including a number of boys.
-We offer over twenty-five A-level subjects with the majority of students going on to study at university or the equivalent.
+We offer an extensive range of A level subjects with the majority of students going on to study at university or the equivalent.

 The progress of all students is carefully tracked and monitored and measures are in place to help those who require additional support.
 There is also additional support and a range of opportunities provided for those students identified as being ‘Gifted and Talented’.

 At Chatham Grammar School for Girls we have a curriculum designed to provide a stimulating education for all students.
 We believe it places education at the heart of the learning community and provides equality of opportunity and access for all.

 All students at CGSG follow a core academic curriculum, which includes a comprehensive and balanced range of GCSEs leading to the EBacc and A level programmes.
 The curriculum offer is robust and ensures students gain places at prestigious universities across the UK and enter into a variety of high profile careers and professions in key areas such as Science, Business, Arts, Law and Finances.